-Haven Hottel has served as the Director of Communications and Publications at Campbell University since 2006.
+Haven Hottel has served as the Assistant Vice President for Communications & Marketing at Campbell University since 2006.
 Her responsibilities include coordinating the University’s advertising, marketing and public relations efforts and overseeing publication production, design standards, web development and digital communication.
 She also serves as adviser for the Pine Burr yearbook staff.
 Before coming to Campbell, she worked as a news producer for television stations WLFL and WNCN in Raleigh, NC.
 She earned a Master of Science degree in Communication from North Carolina State University.

 Jonathan Bronsink joined the University in 2007 after working with a political consulting group in Raleigh.
 He has worked with countless winning campaigns, government agencies and businesses — reaching hundreds of thousands of people across the country.
 At Campbell he has designed award winning publication’s including the University’s annual report, magazine and the anniversary book.
 Outside of designing the university’s large publications, he assists departments with their day-to-day print design needs.

 Carlos Cano joined Campbell University in February 2014.
 Carlos was first introduced to the web development realm as an undergraduate student at UNC-CH.
 Since graduating, he has worked in the non-profit and corporate world as a developer.
 His responsibilities are to design, create, and maintain university websites while delivering university information effectively.